UPPMAX/UPPMAX-documentation/docs/software/python_install_packages.md

 where `[root_folder]` is the root folder of the package installation, for example `--prefix=~/.local`.
-Using this root folder, this option is the same to using `--user`, as described above.
+Using this root folder, this option is the same as using `--user`, as described above.

 When using a custom root folder, Python cannot find it without help.